March 6th, 2013

 So, I wrote this pair of plugins to provide this capability to Joomla administrators.
 Because this plugin only stores bad passwords, storing clear text passwords isn’t exactly a security risk because they’re known bad.
 When a user changes his or her password to one that is already in the stored list, that password is cleared from the list.

-The list appears on the user edit screen in administrator and nowhere else.
+The list appears on the user edit screen in the administrator and nowhere else.
 Administrators also have the option of clearing the list for individual users.
 Additionally, the plugin can be configured to store bad passwords for the frontend, the backend and to exclude specific groups from bad password storage.

 Use is easy.